chinmayaj88/clean_architecture_ecommerce_backend/docs/architecture/02-clean-architecture.md

    - Publishes to AWS SNS
    - Handles errors

-**Key Point**: Core layer doesn't know about Prisma or AWS.
-It only knows about interfaces!
+**The key point**: The core layer has no idea about Prisma or AWS.
+It only knows about the interfaces!

 ---